-The Engineering Department is involved with your project from the outset.
+The Public Works Department Engineering Division is involved with your project from the outset.
 To help make sure your project stays on schedule, we will review your proposal at the same time as other City departments.
 The items we will be reviewing and commenting on include such facets as required street layouts, sewer and water systems, and storm drains.
 As a condition of approval, you may be required to construct some or all of these facilities as part of your development.
 We will be happy to work closely with you to make sure that your application meets all City code requirements.

 The following step-by-step explanation may be helpful when planning your project schedule:

 Once you have met with the appropriate staff and submitted a formal application, the Public Works Department Engineering Division, along with other City departments, will prepare a written report with conditions which will be submitted to the Fullerton Planning Commission for final approval.
 Typical items considered in the Engineering staff report may include any or all of the following:

 Any or all of these items may be required as conditions of approval.
 In certain circumstances, special public improvements not noted above may be required.
 In most cases, public improvements including the value of dedicated land will be limited to 10 percent of the on-site improvement costs.

 Once the Planning Commission has approved your project, you can submit reports and plans for review.
 All public improvement plans must be completed by a Registered Civil Engineer in the State of California.
 In some instances the required public improvements are minimal and may be included on your site and grading plans, which are submitted directly to Development Services for review.
 However, you should discuss this with the Engineering staff before proceeding with your final plans.

 The following procedure must be followed if separate reports or engineering plans are required for such things as streets, sewers, water, storm drains and/or streetlights:

 Please Note: Grading Plans and Site Plans are submitted directly to the Development Services Department.
 Community Development will charge a separate fee for checking and processing these plans.